mosmtilk222/mosmtilk222/README.md

-- 👋 Hi, I’m @mosmtilk222, my real name is Aldo
+- 👋 Hi, I’m @mosmtilk222 and my real name is Aldo
 - 👀 I’m interested in backend and Data Science
 - 🌱 I’m currently learning backend development and data science skills
 - 📫 How to reach me? acuetopea@gmail.com